matthewrdev/UnityUaal.Maui/README.md

  * Native platform development using either Xcode or Android Studio.
  * .NET development using the Visual Studio family.
- *
+ * Unity development.

 ## Why?

-To begin, lets compare the strengths and weakness of app development using Unity vs the MAUI way:
+Lets compare the strengths and weakness of app development using Unity vs .NET MAUI:

 **Unity**
 | Pro  |  Con |